ratteripenta/transformers-seminar-workshop/README.md

 ## Ideas for development

-More code hints to the code blocks as comments

 Better introductions to the notebook re: structure

-WS2/NB2
- - BE MORE EXPLICIT WITH COLAB DATA USAGE (no need to preprocess again and again)
  - Add general image descriptions for the steps that are taken